Vintebbio

 Vintebbio is a frazione (and parish) of the municipality of Serravalle Sesia, in Piedmont, northern Italy.

 Overview

 It is a village located some km south from the centre of Serravalle, on the right side of Sesia river.
 Vintebbio is located at the foot of a hill where the impressive ruins of a Middle Ages castle, built by the bishops of Vercelli, overlook the village.

-Since 1927 it has been a separate comune (municipality).
+Until 1927 it has been a separate comune (municipality) and was then absorbed into the municipality of Serravalle Sesia.